What is a casa particular?

 It is not compulsory, but it is expected.
 If you like the service you receive from any restaurant, tour leader, driver, etc. you can tip as you seem appropriate as a thank you.

-How do the internet works in Cuba?
+How does the Internet work in Cuba?

 ETECSA is the only company allowed to provide internet or phone services in Cuba